sjt-github/Hemberg-scRNA-seq-Course/docs/20-pseudotime.md

 the `pData` slot of an `SCESet` object.
 Having done that, the full plotting capabilities of the `scater` package can be used to investigate relationships between gene expression, cell populations and pseudotime.
+This would be particularly useful for the SLICER results, as SLICER does not provide plotting functions.

-__Exercise 5__: Repeat the exercise using a subset of the genes, e.g. the set of highly variable genes that can be obtained using M3Drop::Brennecke_getVariableGenes
+__Exercise 7__: Repeat the exercise using a subset of the genes, e.g. the set of highly variable genes that can be obtained using M3Drop::Brennecke_getVariableGenes